zxlooong/hdcookbook/trunk/xlets/BridgeheadDiscImage/README.txt

 the bridgehead disc.

-6. The bridgehead disc uses the HD Cookbook test organization ID, which is 0x56789abc.
+6. The bridgehead disc uses the HD Cookbook test organization ID, which is 0x5678-9abc.
+A dash was inserted so that an automated script to repalce the org ID won't change that sentence :-)  This instance of bridgehead has org ID 0x56789abc.
 If the disc images you want to debug have a different organization ID, you'll need to change the bridgehead disc to match, because the CERTIFICATE directories of the bridgehead and the downloaded image should match.
 The org ID is set in more than one place, alas; you'll